QuickBooks Blog

 4. Descriptions of goods or services rendered

-You should enter every product or service you provide as a line item on your invoices.
-Include the price and quantity for each line item.
+When issuing an invoice, you should enter every product or service you provide, along with the price and quantity for each, as a line item.
 At the bottom of the invoice, add up all of the line items, and apply any tax charges.

-Here’s a quick checklist of what to include when listing products or services provided:
+Here’s what to include when listing products or services provided:

 • A description of services that specifies what you provided at the unit level